GEOG 481: Topographic Mapping with Lidar

 All software listed below is provided at no cost to the enrolled student, but a specific process must be followed to obtain these licenses.
 Instructions for downloading and installing the software are given in the lab activity for Lesson 0.
 You will be given ample time to obtain, install, and test the software before using it in a hands-on course activity.

-All students in the Online Geospatial Program receive a student license of ArcGIS Desktop valid for one year.
+All students in the Online Geospatial Program receive a student license of ArcGIS valid for one year.
 Licenses will be issued during the first week of class for those students who do not already have one.
 Students with existing licenses may be asked to upgrade to a newer service pack or version.
 Instructions for downloading, installing, and updating the ArcGIS software are provided in Lesson 0 - Orientation.
-All references to ArcGIS in the course refer to ArcGIS Desktop.

 - Screen Capture Utility